MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 **Table: different matrices involved in computer vision and computer graphics**

-The intrisics matrix contains the measured properties of the camera and can used to project 3D points onto the image plane.
+The intrinsics matrix contains the measured properties of the camera and can used to project 3D points onto the image plane.
-The projection matrix can additionally take care for far-near clipping and viewport clipping.
+The projection matrix can additionally take care of far-near clipping and viewport clipping.
 Thus, while the intrinsics matrix contains only information relating to the camera properties, the projection matrix also contains information about the rendering chosen arbitrarily.

 In this post, we take particular interest in the pose matrix and the extrinsics matrix, which can obtained as follows: